So you are wanting to start producing rap beats?

 You may be thinking.. well what one’s best for me? — They’ll all do the job, they just do it in different ways.

 A big DAW that people use for making beats is called Fruity Loops, or FL Studio.
 It’s inexpensive, and you get free updates for life!
 It’s very quick to make a beat inside the program.
-Check out a video of me making a beat inside FL Studio to give you guys an idea.

 There will be a never ending argument about “Reason is better than Fruity Loops, or Cubase is way better than Pro tools..” etc, this goes for all the DAWs.
 But personally, I use FL Studio for the fact of it being not too expensive, the free updates are a big one, as most companies charge on each update, and it’s pretty easy to use.
 (Depending on how complex you want to get).